tourforge/tourforge.github.io/Development Machine Setup.md

 - GitHub

 Additionally, completing and having these following items handy will speed up the setup process:
-- GitHub fine-grained personal access token with `All repositories` access and repository permission `Contents` to `Read and write`
+- GitHub fine-grained personal access token with `Public repositories (read-only)` access.
     - Follow this section of the documentation (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token)
-    - If you are a team member of OpenTourBuilder with write access, make sure the resource owner is OpenTourBuilder
+    - If you are a team member of OpenTourBuilder with write access, Your token must be setup this way instead:
+        - `All repositories` access
+        - Repository permissions with `Contents` set to `Read and write`
+        - Resource owner is `opentourbuilder`

 ## MacBook Setup